hediet/starship-twitter-bot/README.md

 ## Twitter Delay

-Note that Twitter push notifications might have a delay of up to 10 minutes.
+Note that Twitter push notifications might have a delay (I noticed a delay of up to 10 minutes).

 ## Deployment